The Role of Masks in Mitigating Viral Spread on Networks: Epidemic Models

 Agent-based stochastic models address this gap by studying how individual-level interactions facilitate viral spread.
 Such models reveal the rich interplay between interaction patterns and viral spread.
 Various agent-based models incorporating mask-wearing have been recently proposed \cite{kai2020universal, catching2021examining, silva2020covid, tian2021analysis, Yagan2021Modeling, sridhar2021leveraging, lee2020epidemic}.
 The drawback of stochastic models is that they are often challenging to simulate for realistic parameters.
 To overcome this issue, a significant line of work on agent-based models focuses on deriving {\it analytical predictions} for key epidemiological quantities that accurately describe viral spread in large contact networks; the works \cite{tian2021analysis, Yagan2021Modeling, sridhar2021leveraging, lee2020epidemic} adopt this approach to quantify the effect of mask-wearing.
 This is also the focus of the present paper.
-We emphasize that all of the literature discussed above studies the effect of a {\it single type} of mask in the population.
+We emphasize that the literature discussed above studies the effect of a {\it single type} of mask in the population.
 A key novelty of our work is that we study the effect of {\it multiple types} of masks which helps reveal the trade-offs between the inward and outward efficiencies of the masks involved and, more broadly, sheds light on the effectiveness of various mitigation strategies.

 In the remainder of this section, we describe stochastic models of viral spread in more detail.
 In Section \ref{subsec:simple}, we review the basic stochastic model.
 We then discuss a new stochastic model with multi-type masks in Section \ref{subsec:multi-type}.
+In section \ref{subsec:network-model}, we provide an overview of the network model we adopt for our underlying contact network.